dhellmann/pymotw-3/source/asyncio/scheduling.rst

 In this example, the same callback function is scheduled for several different times with different arguments.
-The final instance, using :func:`call_soon`, results in the callback being invoked with ``3`` before any of the time-scheduled instances, showing that "soon" usually implies a minimal delay.
+The final instance, using :func:`call_soon`, results in the callback being invoked with the argument ``3`` before any of the time-scheduled instances, showing that "soon" usually implies a minimal delay.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'asyncio_call_later.py'))